TakeprofitTechnology/ReleaseNotes/Social trading (New application for copying deals) .md

 ### Changes
 * Added a new parameter for enabling debug server.
 * Fixed issue with volume calculation with different step volumes on leader and follower (for connections between MT4 and MT5).
+* Added support for special command escapes in strings.

 ## Version 2025.9.9.632 (9 September, 2025)
 ### Changes